hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

       If true, then the agent will be configured to automatically load HCL/JSON configuration files from this volume with `-config-dir`.
 This defaults to false.

-  - <a name="v-client-join" href="#v-client-join">`join`</a> (`array<string>: null`) -
-  A list of valid [`-retry-join` values](/docs/agent/options.html#retry-join).
-  If this is `null` (default),
-  then the clients will attempt to automatically join the server cluster running within Kubernetes.
-This means that with `server.enabled` set to true, clients will automatically join that cluster.
-If `server.enabled` is not true, then a value must be specified so the clients can join a valid cluster.

-  - <a name="v-client-resources" href="#v-client-resources">`resources`</a> (`object: {}`) -
-  The resource requests (CPU, memory, etc.) for each of the client agents.
-  This should be an object mapping directly to a Kubernetes [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#resourcerequirements-v1-core) object.
-If this isn't specified, then the pods won't request any specific amount of resources.

 * <a name="v-dns" href="#v-dns">`dns`</a> - Values that configure the Consul DNS service.